William Contreras Player Props: Brewers vs. Blue Jays

 William Contreras At The Plate

-- Contreras has an RBI in 10 of 40 games this season, with multiple RBI in five of them.
+- In 11 games this season (26.8%), Contreras has picked up an RBI, and in six of those games (14.6%) he had more than one.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.